DaGeRe/peass/README.md

 ## Cleanup

-First, the measurements should be cleaned up, i.e. warmup periods are removed and values are saved into one measurement file per test method.
+The resultfolder of your project is $PROJECTNAME_peass.
+In general, a clean/ folder is created in the resultfolder of your project.
+It contains measurementfiles only containing the statistical information about the second half of each VM start; the first half is seen as warmup.
+If you want to clean your data differently, e.g. remove different size of warmup, you can use the de.peass.TestCleaner.
 This is done by calling java -cp target/analysis-0.1-SNAPSHOT.jar de.peass.TestCleaner -dependencyfile $DEPENDENCYFILE -data $DATAFOLDER, where $DATAFOLDER should contain all measurements.

 ## Determination of changes

-In order to get all changes, execute java -cp target/analysis-0.1-SNAPSHOT.jar de.peass.GetChanges -dependencyfile $DEPENDENCYFILE -out $OUTFOLDER -data $DATAFOLDER; where $DATAFOLDER should be the folder containing your cleaned data.
+In order to get all changes, execute `./peass getchanges -dependencyfile $DEPENDENCYFILE -out $OUTFOLDER -data $DATAFOLDER`; where $DATAFOLDER should be the folder containing your cleaned data.
 Afterwards, two files are created:
 - The changefile in $OUTFOLDER, containing all versions and test cases where measurement values changed based on t-test
 - The statisticsfils in $OUTFOLDER/statistics, containing all versions and test cases, including the measurements with no changes